martosfre/java8/README.md

 # JAVA 8
->Project to show the Java 8 features like as.
+>Project to show the Java 8 features like as:
+* Behavior Parameterization
 * Streams using Filter
 * Streams using Map
 * Streams using Sort